Trends: The evolution of the digital buyer’s profile in 2021

 As such, growth data compared to the previous period are somewhat lower but still impressive.
 As we can see in the Statista report, the trend towards digital shopping continues, thanks to past shoppers buying more and those who joined in 2020 stuck around, to the detriment of retail.

-Foresight ovventas ecommerceer immediacy
+Foresight over immediacy

 We aren’t saying that short-term delivery is no longer valued.
 This is something of a market standard and it’s absolutely normal to receive orders within 24 hours or even on the same day.